jasperstafleu/ums-node/README.md

-Compile typescript:
+- In production mode, typescript is automatically compiled before the server is started
-`docker-compose run node npm run tsc`
+- In development mode, typescript changes is watched and, on succesful compilation, the server is restarted.

-Install node_module:
+Install new node_module:
 `docker-compose run node npm install --save typescript`

-Restart all:
+Restart container:
-`docker-compose stop && docker-compose up -d && docker-compose run node npm run tsc`
+`docker-compose stop && docker-compose up -d`